cinnabar-engine/cinnabar/README.md

 - Desktop development with C++ (C++ core desktop features)
 - MSVC V142 - VS 2016 C++ x64/x86 build tools (Latest)
 - Windows 10 SDK (10.0.19041.0)

-  Download the [dependancies](#Dependancies) and extract them to a folder and set the envirement variables of `GLM_ROOT_DIR` and `SDL2DIR` then add the bins of pkg and glew to path and put the .dll files in the res folder.
+Download and extract the [dependencies](#Dependencies) to a folder of your choosing, set the environment variables of `GLM_ROOT_DIR` and `SDL2DIR`, add the bins of pkg and glew to path, and put the .dll files in the res folder.

 #### MinGW